AimableHonorable/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * function to print absolute value of a number
 * function to print the last digit of a number
 * prints every minute of the day of Jack Bauer
+* function that prints the 9 times table, starting with 0.